Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Introduction

 In the above, $\theta_{\textrm{I}(\textrm{II})}(\epsilon)=\theta(\epsilon+2\lambda)\mp\theta(\epsilon-2\lambda)$ selects the energy regime and

 with $\Lambda$ denoting the ultraviolet cutoff of the low-energy theory \cite{Ferreira_11_res}.

 The self energy simplifies in two important limiting cases: (i) weak Gaussian disorder ($|u_{0}|\ll|g_{0}^{a}|^{-1}$) and (ii) unitary disorder ($u_{0}\rightarrow\pm\infty$).
-In the weak scattering regime, it suffices to only take into account the 'rainbow' diagram in the Dyson expansion $\Sigma^{a}(\epsilon)=\langle V+G_{0}^{a}(\epsilon)V+...\rangle$; see Fig.\,\ref{fig:02_Diagrams_SelfEnergy}\,(b).
-Note that this approximation is equivalent to assuming that the randomness of the disorder potential satisfies white-noise statistics
+In the weak scattering regime, it suffices to only take into account the 'rainbow' diagram with two impurity lines in the Dyson expansion; see Fig.\,\ref{fig:02_Diagrams_SelfEnergy}\,(b).
+For scalar disorder this approximation is equivalent to assuming that the= disorder potential satisfies white-noise statistics \cite{Milletari_Ferreira_QSHE_QTheory_16}

 In this case we have